October 2014 Personal Income And Expenditures Slightly Disappoint

 Estimates for personal income and DPI have been revised for April through September; estimates for PCE have been revised for July through September.
 Changes in personal income, in current-dollar and chained (2009) dollar DPI, and in current-dollar and chained (2009) dollar PCE for August and September — revised and as published in last month's release — are shown below.

 Estimates of wages and salaries were revised from April through September.
-The revision to second-quarter wages and salaries reflect the incorporation of the most recently available BLS tabulations of second-quarter wages and salaries from the quarterly census of and wages.
+The revision to second-quarter wages and salaries reflect the incorporation of the most recently available BLS tabulations of second-quarter wages and salaries from the quarterly census of employment and wages.
 Revised estimates for July, August, and September reflect extrapolation from the revised second-quarter level of wages.
 In addition, revisions to August and September reflect revised BLS employment, hours, and earnings data for those months.

 Print Friendly, PDF & Email